Kōhei Sugiura

 Kōhei Sugiura (杉浦 康平, Sugiura Kōhei) is a Japanese graphic designer and researcher in Asian iconography.

-Throughout his career, Sugiura has been a pioneer within the design world using processes that enables the visualization of consciousness in his large body of work that ranges from record jackets and posters, to books, magazines, and exhibition catalogues, to diagrams, stamps, and more.
+Throughout his career, Sugiura has been a pioneer within the design world using processes that enable the visualization of consciousness in his large body of work that ranges from record jackets and posters, to books, magazines, and exhibition catalogues, to diagrams, stamps, and more.
 He is also active in promoting the study of traditional Asian cultures through producing innovative catalogue designs and organizing exhibitions such as Mandala: now you see it, now you don't (1980) and Flower Cosmology: Traditions in Dyeing, Weaving, and Ornaments (1992), underscored by his prolific research on cosmologies and mandalas.

-Sugiura served as a visiting professor for the Ulm School of Design in Germany (1964-1967); professor at Kobe Design University (1987-2002); and is currently the director of the Asian Design Institute at Kobe Design University (from April 2010).
-He has received numerous awards including the Mainichi Industrial Award (1962), Mainichi Art Award (1997); Purple Ribbon (1997); Leipzig Book Design Competition Special Honor Award; Design Special Achievement Award by the Hong Kong Design Award Asia (2014); Order of the Rising Sun, Gold Rays (2019).
+Sugiura served as a visiting professor for the Ulm School of Design in Germany (1964–1967); professor at Kobe Design University (1987–2002); and, since April 2010, is the director of the Asian Design Institute at Kobe Design University.
+He has received numerous awards, including the Mainichi Industrial Award (1962), Mainichi Art Award (1997); Purple Ribbon (1997); Leipzig Book Design Competition Special Honor Award; Design Special Achievement Award by the Hong Kong Design Award Asia (2014); Order of the Rising Sun, Gold Rays (2019).

 Education and career

 Sugiura studied architecture at the Tokyo National University of the Arts.
-He developed an interest in design as a university student and after graduating in 1955, he worked under the designer Ryuichi Yamashiro at Takashimaya Department Store's advertising department for six months.
-The following year, Sugiura received the prestigious Nisshenbi (日宣美, JAAC) Award for his jacket design for of the record LP JACKET and began to garner attention in the graphic design world as a rising talent with an atypical architecture background.
+He developed an interest in design as a university student and after graduating in 1955, he worked under the designer Ryūichi Yamashiro at Takashimaya Department Store's advertising department for six months.
+The following year, Sugiura received the Nisshenbi (日宣美, JAAC) Award for his jacket design for of the record LP JACKET and began to receive attention in the graphic-design world as a rising talent with an atypical architecture background.

 From a young age, Sugiura loved music and was knowledgeable in folk music and contemporary music.
-Early in his career, Sugiura took on various music related design jobs, such as the newly founded Sogetsu Art Center.
-For Sogetsu, he worked with other notable designers Tadanori Yokoo, Kiyoshi Awazu, and Makoto Wada to create materials promoting music related events for contemporary artists and musicians including John Cage and David Tudor.
+Early in his career, Sugiura took on various music-related design jobs, including the newly founded Sogetsu Art Center.
+For Sogetsu, he worked with other designers Tadanori Yokoo, Kiyoshi Awazu, and Makoto Wada to create materials promoting music-related events for contemporary artists and musicians, including composers John Cage and David Tudor.

 Sugiura began his career in the late 1950s when advertising dominated the majority of design work, as was suggested by the term "commercial design" (商業デザイン) having come into conventional use.
 In response, Sugiura, along with a bourgeoning generation of artists in their late 20s, sought to devise a mode of visual design that took inspiration from a wide frame of references, including science, philosophy, and religion, as well as other artistic mediums.

 Suigura took on a leadership role for this group of young designers, bringing Japan's existing design climate into a modern era.
 Some of his best examples include his numerous book designs as well as his inventive diagrams (also known as infographics), such as his series of Time Distance Maps.
 His work on "maps" served as an important step in establishing diagrams and infographics as part of visual communication and design in Japan.